Leonidas Sabanis

-Leonidas Sabanis (Λεωνίδας Σαμπάνης, Luan Shabani; born 28 October 1971), sometimes spelled Leonidas Sampanis, is a Greek retired weightlifter, born in southern Albania, who represented Greece in 1996, 2000 and 2004 Summer Olympics.
+Leonidas Sabanis (Λεωνίδας Σαμπάνης, Luan Shabani; born 28 October 1971), sometimes spelled Leonidas Sampanis, is a Greek retired weightlifter, born in the city of Korce, Albania.
+He represented Albania in the 1989 European Weightlifting Championship.
+He switched allegiance after the fall of Communism in Albania in 1991.
+He represented Greece in 1996, 2000 and 2004 Summer Olympics.
 He has also been a World Champion representing Greece.
 He was named the 1998 Greek Male Athlete of the Year.

 Early life and career

 Sabanis was born Luan Shabani on 28 October 1971 in southern Albania to a Greek family.

 Results representing Albania

 At the European Championship in Athens, Greece, in 1989, Sabanis represented Albania as Luan Shabani and won a bronze (big) medal in the 56 kg category.
 He was the first to win a medal at a European Championship for Albania.
 A year later, at the European Championship in Aalborg (Denmark) in 1990, Sabanis won a silver (big) medal, and the first such medal for Albania.

 Results representing Greece

 Sabanis emigrated to Greece in 1991 and represented Greece starting from 1993.
 He won a silver medal in the 59 kg category at the 1996 Summer Olympics in Atlanta, United States and in the 62 kg category in the 2000 Summer Olympics in Sydney, Australia.
 Sabanis was originally awarded a bronze medal at the 2004 Summer Olympics in Athens, but the medal was later stripped from him as a result of a doping scandal.